-Spring: The complete course is six weeks, from April 9 through May 18, 2018.
+The complete course is four weeks, from October 9 to November 2, 2018.

-The class is conducted on the Haiku Learning Management platform, and requires a willingness to experiment with new applications of technology, as well as a computer with a video camera and microphone.
+The class is conducted in a Learning Management System, which places greater responsibility on the learner than other traditional professional development programs.
 Classes are conducted asynchronously, so there is no single time each week when participants are required to be online.
-However, participants should commit to spending at least 3-5 hours each week the class is in session.
+However, participants should commit to spending approximately 4 hours on the class each week.

 Coursework and assignments for each week open on Monday morning, and should be completed by the following Sunday evening.
-Grace periods may be given during the course, but interaction is more effective when the entire class is working on the same topic.
-Participants will connect and collaborate with each other through several forms of interactive media, including short videos, voicethreads, and discussion boards.
+Grace periods are given, but interaction is more effective when the entire class is working on the same topic.
+Participants will connect and collaborate with each other through several forms of interactive media, including short videos and discussion boards.

-A registrant interested in obtaining a Certificate of Completion for a course must complete the program and earn the Course Completion badge in the Haiku Learning Platform.
-To receive the course completion badge, participants must earn a weekly badge for each of the six weeks of the course.
+A registrant interested in obtaining a Certificate of Completion for a course must complete the program and earn the Course Completion badge.
+A certificate will only be issued to a registrant who has earned this badge.

 Week 1: Life Cycle of an Employee: Hiring, Evaluation & Termination

-Examine each phase of the life cycle of an employee from recruitment and hiring, and conducting background checks, to setting expectations and managing performance, and ending the relationship.
+Examine each phase of the employee life cycle, from recruiting, hiring and conducting background checks to setting expectations, managing performance, and ending the relationship.
 Learn the important elements of a hiring process, understand the do's and don'ts of the interview, develop tools to manage performance and understand when and how to end the employment relationship.

 NBOA is recognized by SHRM to offer SHRM-CP or SHRM-SCP professional development credits (PDCs).
+This program is valid for 12 PDCs.
 For more information about certification or recertification, please visit www.shrmcertification.org.

 Activity ID: 354297